-Economic recoverability and probability of future economic benefits of exploration and evaluation costs
+Economic recoverability and probability of future economic benefits of exploration and evaluation assets

-Management has determined that exploration, evaluation, and related costs incurred which were capitalized may have future economic benefits and may be economically recoverable.
+Management has determined that mineral costs incurred which were capitalized may have future economic benefits and may be economically recoverable.
 Management uses several criteria in its assessments of economic recoverability and probability of future economic benefits including geologic and metallurgic information, history of conversion of mineral deposits to proven and probable reserves, scoping and feasibility studies, accessible facilities, existing permits and life of mine plans.